-It can be seen that the output voltage has an overshoot OS = 84.56% and a settling time $t_s = 2.6$ ms. The steady-state output voltage $V_o = 16$ V. Therefore, a controller is required to improve the performance of the closed-loop system.
+It can be seen that the output voltage has a negative overshoot OS = 75.93% and a settling time $t_s = 3.27$ ms. The steady-state output voltage is $V_0 =$ -4 V. Therefore, a controller is required to improve the performance of the closed-loop system.
 The design of the controller requires a mathematical representation of the circuit.

-Analysis of the buck converter begins by making these assumptions:
+Analysis of the Inverse Watkins-Johnson converter begins by making these assumptions:

-- a) The circuit is operating in the steady-state. - The inductor current is continuous (always positive). h) - The capacitor is very large, and the output voltage is c) held constant at voltage V{o} . - The switching period is T; the switch is closed for d) time DT and open for time (1 - D)T. - e) The components are ideal.
+- The circuit is operating in the steady-state. a) - The inductor current is continuous. b) - The capacitor is very large, and the output voltage is held constant at voltage V_o . - d) The switching period is T. During the first portion of the switching period DT, the switches are as shown in Figure-1.
+For the second portion of the switching period (1 - D)T, the switches change position. - The components are ideal. e)

-The key to the analysis for determining the output V_o is to examine the inductor current and inductor voltage first for the switch closed and then for the switch open.
+The key to the analysis for determining the output V_0 is to examine the inductor current and inductor voltage first for first portion of the switching period and then for the second portion.
 The net change in inductor current over one period must be zero for steady-state operation.
 The average inductor voltage is zero.

-Analysis for the switch closed: When the switch is closed in the buck converter circuit of Figure-1, the diode is reverse-biased.
-The voltage across the inductor is:
+When the switches are as shown in Figure-1, the voltage across the inductor is:

-$$v_L = V_s - V_o = L \frac{di_L}{dt} \tag{1}$$
+$$V{L,1} = V_S - V_O = L \frac{di_L}{dt} \tag{1}$$